 It is sometimes advised that when two people want to get married, they should do so with a positive assumption that both of them already have HPV.

-Furthermore, there is a 99.7% correlation of most cervical cancer cases with this HPV.
+There is a 99.7% correlation of most cervical cancer cases with this HPV.

 More often than not, it does not lead to cancer.